node-red/node-red.github.io/docs/api/admin/methods/post/nodes/index.md

 Header          | Value
 ----------------|-------
-`Authorization` | `Bearer [token]` - if authentication is enabled `Content-type`  | `application/json`
+`Authorization` | `Bearer [token]` - if authentication is enabled `Content-type`  | `application/json` - if installing from a npm repository `Content-type`  | `multipart/form-data` - if installing a tgz package

 ### Arguments

-The request body must be a JSON string with the following fields:
+When installing a package from a npm repository the request body must be a JSON string with the following fields:

 Field    | Description
 ---------|-----------------------